NLnetLabs/routinator/doc/manual/source/manual-page.rst

                   The list is placed into a JSON object with three members:
                   *roas* contains the validated route origin
                   authorizations, *routerKeys* contains the validated
-                  BGPsec router keys, and *metadata* contains some infromation about the validation run itself.
+                  BGPsec router keys, and *metadata* contains some information about the validation run itself.

                   All three members are always present, even if BGPsec has